 Thus, it was a natural and also logical consequence to not split up unnecessarily but rather embrace the new DS clubs and their members into the ACI club structure.
 Consequently, in 2015 the ACI Delegates decided in a Special General Assembly to extend the reach of ACI – “bringing together the Citroën and DS clubs of the world”.

-With the newly founded heritage organization “L’Aventure Peugeot Citroën DS”, part of the PSA Group, a new partner appeared on the stage.
+With the newly founded heritage organization “L’Aventure Peugeot Citroën DS”, initially part of the PSA Group and later on set up as a dedicated association outside of the Stellantis group, a new partner appeared on the stage.
 This means today the ACI is now in a multi-lateral situation: looking towards today and the future with the brands Automobiles Citroën and DS Automobiles while also connecting to the history with L’Aventure.

 It should be explicitly noted that the ACI is not the heritage association of the clubs, but embraces drivers, clubs and enthusiasts of old and modern vehicles, from 1919 until today.
-In many clubs around the world, owners of new cars have organized and are an essential part of the club life – be it eg. DS3, Citroën Pluriel, C6 (new) or other vehicles from the recent years – long time before they become historic vehicles.
+In many clubs around the world, owners of new cars have organized and are an essential part of the club life – be it eg. DS3, Citroën Pluriel, C4 (new) or latest generation BEV’s (battery electric vehicles) and other vehicles from the recent years – long time before they will become historic vehicles.